astronomer/docs/learn/airflow-pgvector.md

     ```

-4. To create an [Airflow connection](connections.md) to the PostgreSQL database, add the following to your `.env` file.
+4. To create an [Apache Airflow® connection](connections.md) to the PostgreSQL database, add the following to your `.env` file.
 If you are using the OpenAI API for embeddings you will need to update the `OPENAI_API_KEY` environment variable.

     ```text
     AIRFLOW_CONN_POSTGRES_DEFAULT='{